ErikWrightson/mc-single-arm/README.md

     * description -
         * Runs the simulator and gets the pdfs and histograms for a carbon multifoil target with and without sieve seperation cuts.
     * script flow -
+        * Checks that the right amount of arguments was entered and the path to the input file exists
         * Calls buildRoot.sh for filename
+        * Ensures that the filename given is cast to all lowercase since the .root file will always be all lowercase.
         * Runs the getRatesMulti.sh script (found in ratesScripts)for the filename.root file to get the HMS carbon rates pdfs and histograms from each foil at the given current and foil seperation for a multifoil target without sieve seperation cuts.
         * Runs the getRatesMSH.sh script (found in ratesScripts) for the filename.root file to get the HMS carbon rates pdfs and histograms from each foil for each sieve hole at the given current and foil seperation for a multifoil target WITH sieve seperation cuts.

+NOTE: ALL SCRIPTS BELOW FOUND IN ratesScripts DIRECTORY

+* getRates.sh -
+    * input -
+        * filename - filename.root must be in worksim directory
+        * current - current to get the inelastic carbon rates at in uA
+    * description -
+        * Gets the total rate and prints select kinematic plots to pdf and root histogram files from a single carbon foil target without any sieve seperation cuts (can be used with or without sieve).
+    * script flow -
+        * Ensures the right number of arguments was entered and that the path to filename.root exists.
+        * Enters the pbmodel directory and ensures the libF1F209.so is made and linked with the files in the examples directory that uses it.
+        * Clears the terminal.
+        * Launches root and loads the object file from the pbmodel directory.
+        * Executes the hms_foil_rates_carbon_inelastic macro for the input root file and the given current which is found in the example directory to get the rates, make the histograms, and print the pdfs.
+        * Quits root.

+* getRatesSieve -
+    * input -
+        * filename - filename.root must be in worksim directory
+        * current - current to get the inelastic carbon rates at in uA
+    * description -
+        * Gets the per sieve hole rate (and time to 200 events per hole, etc.) and prints select kinematic plots to pdf and root histogram files for each sieve hole for a single carbon foil target WITH sieve seperation cuts.
+    * script flow -
+        * Ensures the right number of arguments was entered and that the path to filename.root exists.
+        * Enters the pbmodel directory and ensures the libF1F209.so is made and linked with the files in the examples directory that uses it.
+        * Clears the terminal.
+        * Launches root and loads the object file from the pbmodel directory.
+        * Executes the hms_foil_rates_carbon_inelastic_sieveholes macro for the input root file and the given current which is found in the example directory to get the rates per sieve hole, make the histograms, and print the pdfs.
+        * Quits root.

+* getRatesMulti -
+    * input -
+        * filename - filename.root must be in worksim directory
+        * current - current to get the inelastic carbon rates at in uA
+        * foilSep - serpation of carbon foils in cm
+        * threeFoil - boolean determining if this was a 3 foil run (foil assumed to be at z=0).
+    * description -
+        * Gets the total rate for each foil and prints select kinematic plots to pdf and root histogram files from a carbon multifoil target without any sieve seperation cuts (can be used with or without sieve).
+    * script flow -
+        * Ensures the right number of arguments was entered and that the path to filename.root exists.
+        * Enters the pbmodel directory and ensures the libF1F209.so is made and linked with the files in the examples directory that uses it.
+        * Clears the terminal.
+        * Launches root and loads the object file from the pbmodel directory.
+        * Executes the hms_foil_rates_carbon_inelastic_multifoil macro for the input root file, the given current, the given foilSep, and whether there are three foils or not which is found in the example directory to get the rates per target foil, make the histograms, and print the pdfs.
+        * Quits root.

+* getRatesMSH.sh
+    * input -
+        * filename - filename.root must be in worksim directory
+        * current - current to get the inelastic carbon rates at in uA
+        * foilSep - serpation of carbon foils in cm
+        * threeFoil - boolean determining if this was a 3 foil run (foil assumed to be at z=0).
+    * description -
+        * Gets the per sieve hole rate from each foil source (and time to 200 events per hole, etc.) and prints select kinematic plots to pdf and root histogram files for each sieve hole for a carbon multifoil target WITH sieve seperation cuts.
+    * script flow -
+        * Ensures the right number of arguments was entered and that the path to filename.root exists.
+        * Enters the pbmodel directory and ensures the libF1F209.so is made and linked with the files in the examples directory that uses it.
+        * Clears the terminal.
+        * Launches root and loads the object file from the pbmodel directory.
+        * Executes the hms_foil_rates_carbon_inelastic_MSH macro for the input root file, the given current, the given foilSep, and whether there are three foils or not which is found in the example directory to get the rates per sieve hole from each target foil, make the histograms, and print the pdfs.
+        * Quits root.

 Ntuple variables in SHMS hut ntuple ntuple id = 1411
 ---------------------